-Rule 7.7 Child Maltreatment
+Rule 7.6 Child Maltreatment

-All child care providers and all responsible parties must report child abuse and neglectimmediately if they suspect or have evidence that a child in their care is being abused or neglected by a parent, family member, child care worker, or other individual with access to the child.
+All child care providers and all responsible parties must report child abuse and neglect immediately if they suspect or have evidence that a child in their care is being abused or neglected by a parent, family member, child care worker, or other individual with access to the child.
 Providers and all responsible parties shall submit criminal child abuse reports directly to the Mississippi Department of Child Protection Services for investigation and shall notify MDHS.
-MDHS may also notify MSDH if warranted.
+MDHS may also notify MSDH if necessary.

-Mississippi Department of Child Protection Services reports can be made online at www.mdcps.ms.gov or verbally by calling the Mississippi Abuse Hotline at 1-800-222- 8000.
+Mississippi Department of Child Protection Services (MDCPS) reports can be made online at www.mdcps.ms.gov or verbally by calling the Mississippi Abuse Hotline at 1-800-222- 8000.

 Source: 45 CFR 98.41; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: October 2021
+Revised: August 2025